Rochester is a great place to live. Finding a suitable home is probably one of your primary concerns.

 - The distance and time from campus listed in the charts is based on the Regional Transit Service (RTS) route.

 - Housing costs vary depending on the neighborhood, residence condition, and amenities included.
 The cost of rent per month usually does not include utility expenses (i.e., electricity, heat, hot water, gas for cooking, telephone charges, parking, or furniture).
+To assist with estimating costs, the ApartmentList rent calculator may be helpful.

 - Most apartments are unfurnished, but there may be exceptions.
 Always ask the landlord to clarify.